Israel in the Eurovision Song Contest 2019: At Eurovision

-The Eurovision Song Contest 2019 will take place at the Expo Tel Aviv in Tel Aviv, Israel and consist of two semi-finals on 14 and 16 May and a final on 18 May 2019.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final will progress to the final.
-As the host country, Israel automatically qualifies to compete in the final.
-In addition to its participation in the final, Israel will also be required to broadcast and vote in one of the two semi-finals.
+The Eurovision Song Contest 2019 took place at the Expo Tel Aviv in Tel Aviv, Israel and consisted of two semi-finals on 14 and 16 May and a final on 18 May 2019.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progressed to the final.
+As the host country, Israel automatically qualified to compete in the final.
+In addition to its participation in the final, Israel was required to broadcast and vote in one of the two semi-finals.

 Israel was drawn to compete in the second half of the final, performing 14th, receiving a total of 35 points: 35 points from the televoting and 0 points from the juries.
-This makes it the fourth time since 2015 that the host country ranked in the bottom five.
+This made it the fourth time since 2015 that the host country ranked in the bottom five.